coin-or/MibS/scripts/README.md

 The `--binariesPath` argument takes `VERSION PATH` pairs and `--instanceDirs` takes `DATASET DIRECTORY` pairs.
 The `--outputDir` defaults to `./results` if omitted.

 If an output file for an instance already exists and is complete, `run.py` will skip it automatically, so the script can be safely restarted after an interruption by executing the same command again.

-The paths above assume the standard setup described in the "Building and Installing MibS" section:
-`coinbrew` run from the parent of `<mibs-dir>`, with build directory `build-idBC-opt`.
+The paths above assume the standard setup described in the "Building and Installing MibS" section, with build directory `build-idBC-opt`.
 If your directory layout differs, adjust `--binariesPath` and `--instanceDirs` accordingly.

 After `run.py` completes, `<results-dir>` will have the following structure.